bob-collective/bob/docs/docs/learn/introduction/overview.md

 BOB is three things:

 - A builder platform that allows anyone to create novel applications:
   - BOB supports Rust smart contracts.
-Many Bitcoin innovation (ord, LN, nostr, BDK) happens in Rust, a mature and well-designed language.
+Many Bitcoin innovations (ord, LN, nostr, BDK) happen in Rust, a mature and well-designed language.
 This allows innovation for new use cases without having to rewrite logic.
   - BOB is EVM-compatible.
 Novel applications and mature tooling already exist on EVM chains.
 Innovators can build on top of these applications without having to rewrite existing logic in other programming languages.
 - A novel BTC bridge that allows users and builders access to BTC and Bitcoin data (BRC20s, ordinals, …).
 - A rollup that allows users and builders access to ETH, ERC20s, and Ethereum data (NFTs, ENS, …).